thoughtworks/pacto/README.md

 }
 ```

-## Generators

-Pacto comes with a simple generator to help you get started.
-See the [Generate](https://www.relishapp.com/maxlinc/pacto/docs/generate) docs for more details.

-It should be possible to write additional generators or hook the existing Generator into other tools, like [VCR](https://github.com/vcr/vcr) cassettes, [apiblueprint](http://apiblueprint.org/), or [WADL](https://wadl.java.net/).
-If you want some help or ideas, try the [pacto mailing-list](https://groups.google.com/forum/#!forum/pacto-gem).

 ## Constraints

 - Pacto only works with JSON services
-- Pacto requires Ruby 1.9.3 or newer (though you can older Rubies or non-Ruby projects with a [Pacto Server](#server]))
+- Pacto requires Ruby 1.9.3 or newer (though you can older Rubies or non-Ruby projects with a [Pacto Server](#pacto-server-non-ruby-usage))
 - Pacto cannot currently specify multiple acceptable status codes (e.g. 200 or 201)

 ## Contributing